BugiDev/react-native-calendar-strip/README.md

   * styleWeekend: React.PropTypes.bool - (default true) Whether to style weekend dates separately.
   * highlightDateNameStyle: React.PropTypes.any - Style for the selected name of the day in dates strip.
   * highlightDateNumberStyle: React.PropTypes.any - Style for the selected number of the day in dates strip.

+  * disabledDateNameStyle: React.PropTypes.any - Style for disabled name of the day in dates strip (controlled by datesWhitelist & datesBlacklist).
+  * disabledDateNumberStyle: React.PropTypes.any - Style for disabled number of the day in dates strip (controlled by datesWhitelist & datesBlacklist).

   ###### Animations
   There are two animated properties that also can be customized.
 The first one is actually animated showing of dates when you change a week.